 Clerkship Opportunity at the International Court of Justice in The Hague

-Georgetown Law has been invited by the International Court of Justice to nominate one or more candidates to the Court's Traineeship (clerkship) Program in The Hague from September 4, 2017 to June 29, 2018.
-Trainees assist Members of the Court in their tasks, including carrying out research, preparing case files, and drafting documents.
+Georgetown Law has been invited by the International Court of Justice to nominate one or more candidates to the Court's Traineeship (clerkship) Program in The Hague from September 1, 2018 to June 30, 2019.
+See the ICJ's description of post for more information.

-Georgetown Law is one of a select group of academic institutions eligible to nominate students to this program.
-We expect to nominate up to four candidates for the Court's consideration in 2017.
-The Court will make the final selection from among the nominees of all the participating schools.
-If one of the Georgetown candidates is selected, Georgetown will provide the successful candidate with a modest stipend of $36,000.
+Georgetown Law is one of a select group of academic institutions invited to nominate students to this program.
+We expect to nominate up to four candidates for the Court's consideration in 2018.
+The Court will make the final selection from among the nominees of all the nominating schools.
+If one of the Georgetown candidates is selected, Georgetown will provide the successful candidate with funding in the amount of $36,000.

-Although the Court does not provide a deadline by which they notify candidates of their selection, notification is usually provided in mid-April.
+Although the Court does not provide a deadline by which they notify candidates of their selection, notification is usually provided by mid-April.

 A letter of application addressed to Mr. Jean-Pelé Fomété, Deputy-Registrar of the International Court of Justice, Peace Palace, 2517 KJ, The Hague, The Netherlands